 Where early medieval shields were lightly constructed and tended to be small, the kite shield was a larger shield that first came into use around the 10th century.
 The kite shield was adapted so that the soldier could protect his foreleg while in combat.
-The shield itself was wide at the top, and tapered toward the bottom.
-Many kite shields possessed a gradual curvature, so that it would better fit the contour of the soldiers body.
+The shield itself was wide at the top and tapered toward the bottom.
+Many kite shields possessed a gradual curvature so that they would better fit the contour of the soldier's body.

 An innovation that was added to the kite shield at a later point was the attachment of enarmes to the back of the shield.
 The enarmes were leather straps that allowed the knight or soldier to attach the shield to his forearm, rather than try to hold one strap with his wrist.
 Functionally, the enarmes greatly increased the likelihood that the soldier could hold on to his shield, an important consideration when in the heat of battle.

 The kite shield is the type of shield featured on the Bayeux Tapestry, a medieval tapestry chronicling the Norman invasion of England in 1066.
 Thus, the kite shield bears a heavy association with the medieval Norman style of armor and warfare, a style heavily reliant on cavalry.

 By the 13th century, body armor had seen a marked increase in effectiveness and durability.
 If the armor worn by a soldier could take the brunt of the defensive work, then the shield could be adapted once again.
 The heater shield was a revised version of the kite shield.
 The late medieval armor allowed the kite shield to be made smaller, and its shape led to later historians dubbing it the "heater shield."

 This type of shield is widely recognized as the type that was stylized by medieval heraldry.
 Shields themselves fell by the wayside as armor became increasingly effective, but the heater shield was the type of shield preserved for ceremonial purposes in the late medieval period.